-Like most of their products, the Paris air jet is easy to set up and requires absolutely no tools other than the provided pump to inflate it, pro tip; an air compressor is a huge advantage.
+Like most of their products, the Paris air jet is easy to set up and requires absolutely no tools other than the provided pump to inflate it is a huge advantage.
 The whole process takes about 10 minutes and then you can lay back while 87 separate air jets soothe your aching muscles.

 If you like your water hot, you’ll be happy with the heating system that rapidly gets the temperature up to 40 degrees Celsius, and thanks to an improved pump design, the heating, filtering and air jets can all operate simultaneously.

 The heater also has a built in timer which can come in very handy and also save you on your energy bills if used correctly.

 To set the mood even more, you can turn on the LED lights to give your hot tub an inviting glow in seven different colours.

 Build wise, this is a solid model.
 The i-beam construction coupled with high quality leatheroid material and soft cushioned floor offer you a nice combination of comfort and sturdiness.

 This hot tub comes with an insulated protective cover for when you’re not using it, and also a 2 year warranty.